gabrieleteotino/bluish-capsule/content/project/datingapp/12-registration/2-expand-the-register-form.md

 ## Datepicker

-The support for the *input* type *date* is not very good on all the browsers [caniuse.com](https://caniuse.com/#search=date).
+The support for the *input* type *date* is not very good on all the browsers, see this reference table: [caniuse.com](https://caniuse.com/#search=date).
 Also the interface differs from browser to browser.

 To keep things working and a similar user experience on all the browsers we add another extension from *Valor soft* the [ngx-datepicker](https://valor-software.com/ngx-bootstrap/#/datepicker).